Tuesday, December 3, 2024

 Even the title of this book is plagiarized from a number of manuscripts (Sean Byrnes, Suga Chen and onwards to 1957).
 The chapter about the US is lifted from the opus by Mandelbaum and Zakaria with its (half-right as almost everything Mandelbaum in the new century) assertion that the US de-facto performed the functions of the world government in the field of defense, trade, circulation of currency, etc. etc. and extended it to the XVIII-XIX century UK.
 First, the model of the "World Government" was successful only because in the other parts of the world another power, the USSR, maintained some semblance of the world order.
 Equally, Britain could have ruled the world in the XIX century but never Europe (A paraphrase of Metternich's that "I sometimes ruled Europe, but never Austria").
 Other powers -- the Ottomans, the Austrians, the Prussians and the Russians did the same in their spheres of influence.
 I.e. they suppressed local nationalisms, established and kept trade routes, provided protection for the allies and defense from enemies and promulgated uniform legislation and religious observance.

-For China, 5.2% of the annual GDP growth is proclaimed a "crisis" by the Economist neocons; the same op-eds, who celebrate UK growth in excess of 1% as a triumph of British economic policy.
+For China, 5.2% of the annual GDP growth is proclaimed a "crisis" by the Economist's neocons; with the same op-eds, they celebrate UK growth in excess of 1% as a triumph of British economic policy.
 Equally, he pommels on (totally invented) depopulation of Russian Federation, while at the same time oblivious to the fact that Japanese death rate exceeds the birth rate, one of the lowest in the entire world, by almost twice.
 Japan's population "pyramid" has two peaks -- one at 50 and another at 75, with overwhelming preponderance of population after 50 and experiences monotone fallout below that age.

 Saturday, January 13, 2024